phoenix-rtos/phoenix-rtos-doc/kernel/vm/objects.md

 Memory objects were introduced to share the physical memory between processes allowing to identify the sets of allocated memory pages or segments of physical memory on non-MMU architectures.
-When process maps object into its memory space kernel allocates physical memory for the objects data and copies it from the backing storage (e.g. filesystem).
+When process maps object into its memory space kernel allocates physical memory for the object's data and copies it from the backing storage (e.g. filesystem).
-When other process maps the same object into its address space the most of already allocated memory for the object purposes can be shared.
+When other process maps the same object into its address space most of the already allocated memory for the object purposes can be shared.
 Only the memory for local in-process modifications should be allocated.
 The technique used for allocating the memory for the purposes of in-process object modifications when the write access is performed is known as copy-on-write.
 It is based on some features of MMU or segment management unit

-Memory objects are used to optimize the memory usage.
+Memory objects are used to optimize memory usage.
 They are also used as the basis for shared libraries.
 The shared libraries are the libraries loaded during the process execution.
-They are loaded using object mapping technique, what result that only one library code instance exists in memory.
+They are loaded using object mapping technique, which results that only one library code instance exists in memory.
 Library data segments are allocated using copy-on-write technique.
-To use the shared library in the process context the dynamic linking should be performed.
+To use the shared library in the process context dynamic linking should be performed.

 Memory objects were introduced in Mach operating system.
 They were quickly derived from it and implemented in UN*X BSD and other operating systems.
 The Mach and BSD implementations were not optimal because of the way of implementation of